talhaanwarch/doc_chat/README.md

 ## License

-The Web Application for PDF Chat is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).
+The Web Application for PDF Chat is open-source and available under the CC-BY-NC.
 You are free to use, modify, and distribute the code as per the terms of the license.

 ---